smaremanda/add-in-docs/outlook/contextual-outlook-add-ins.md

 ## How contextual add-ins appear on different devices

 On a desktop computer, a contextual add-in typically displays in a card; if there are multiple add-ins, they appear on separate tabs.
 On tablets, the same add-in displays in an overleaf and, if there are multiple add-ins, they appear in tabs.
 On phones, the add-in displays as an immersive experience.
-In the case where there are multiple add-ins that have activated on the entity, a "â€¦" is visible in the top right to let users navigate between the different add-ins on the specific entity.
+In the case where there are multiple add-ins that have activated on the entity, a "..." is visible in the top right to let users navigate between the different add-ins on the specific entity.

 ## Current contextual add-ins